 The Ann Arbor Housing Commission (AAHC) partners with local housing, shelter and service providers to house homeless households.
 The AAHC takes part in

 Housing Access of Washtenaw County (HAWC).
 HAWC provides a central intake process for households who are homeless or at risk of being homeless.
 Please contact 734.961.1999 if you are homeless or in danger of becoming homeless.

 Continuum of Care

-The Washtenaw County Continuum of Care (CoC) coordinates the community’s policies, strategies, and activities toward ending homelessness.
+Washtenaw County Continuum of Care (CoC) manages the community’s policies, strategies, and activities toward ending homelessness.
 Please visit the county's website for information.

 Support Services and Housing

 and voluntary supportive services to meet the needs of those